-Column Description of the data Required/Optional Heading/Title Device Identifier The device identifier(s) of all of the products affected by Required (UDI-DI) the FSCA as printed on the product label and included in the product barcode.
-This may be either a GS1 GTIN or a HIBCC product UPN.
+Column Heading/Title Description of the data Required/ Optional Device Identifier (UDI-DI) GTIN The device identifier(s) of all of the products affected by the FSCA as printed on the product label and included in the product barcode.
 In England this should be a GS1 GTIN in text format.
-Note: The GTIN should be prepended by zeros, if necessary, to make up to 14 digits.
-Catalogue number The manufacturer's product code in text format.
-Required

-Product The second colored to the description to be a format Required Description The manufacturer's product description in text format.
-Batch/Lot number Batch/Lot number The batch/lot number of the affected products as (UDI-PI) printed on the product label and included in the product barcode.
+Note: The GTIN should always be 14 digits long; if necessary, it should be prepended by zeros to make up the data field to 14 digits.
+The individual cell within this column will be flagged in red if the entered GTIN is incorrect/ invalid.
+To process the attached MHRA spreadsheet a GTIN must be added as the Device Identifier.
+For a HIBCC product UPN, a separate form will need to be completed, please contact the MHRA for further information.
+Required Catalogue number (Manufacturer Product Code) The manufacturer's product code in text format.
+Required Product Description The manufacturer's product description in text format.
+Required Batch/Lot number (UDI-PI) The batch/lot number of the affected products as printed on the product label and included in the product barcode.
 Note: If all batches are affected then this column may be left blank.
-Serial number Serial number The serial number of the affected products as printed (UDI-PI) (UDI-PI) on the product label and included in the product barcode.
+Optional Serial number (UDI-PI) The serial number of the affected products as printed on the product label and included in the product barcode.
 Note: If all serial numbers are affected then this column may be left blank.
-Use-by date The date when the product is due to expire as included Optional (UDI-PI) in the product barcode.
-The date should be formatted in Excel date format and displayed as yymmdd.
+Optional Use-by date (UDI-PI) The date when the product is due to expire as included in the product barcode.
+The date should be formatted in Excel date format and displayed as yymmdd .
 Note: This column may be left blank.
-Date of Date of The date when the product was manufactured as manufacture manufacture included in the product barcode.
-The date should be (UDI-PI) (UDI-PI) formatted in Excel date format and displayed as yymmdd.
+Optional Date of manufacture (UDI-PI) The date when the product was manufactured as included in the product barcode.
+The date should be formatted in Excel date format and displayed as yymmdd .
+Note: This column may be left blank.
+Optional